iivvoo/gj/README.md

 ## Current status, history

 The code is currently pre-alpha and in a prototype stage.
 It's not suitable for production or development use.
 Many features are missing, API's will change and bugs will be present.

+A first usable alpha version should be available early januari 2021